-I’ve conducted fieldwork on these and other questions in Colombia, Liberia and Cote d’Ivoire, with support from the National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre and USAID, among others.
-I have also worked in various capacities for the UN Office of Rule of Law and Security Institutions, the US Central Intelligence Agency’s Political Instability Task Force, Freedom House and the Small Arms Survey.
+I’ve conducted fieldwork on these and other questions in Colombia, Liberia, Uganda and Cote d’Ivoire, with support from the National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre and USAID, among others.
+I’ve also worked in various capacities for the UN Office of Rule of Law and Security Institutions, the US Central Intelligence Agency’s Political Instability Task Force, Freedom House and the Small Arms Survey.
 I hold a B.A. from Brown, an M.Sc in conflict studies from the Universidad de los Andes in Bogotá, Colombia, and a Ph.D in political science from Yale University.
 My research has been published in the American Political Science Review and other venues.

-Outside academia I am a second-degree black belt in Taekwondo and sometimes-poet trained in Brown’s Literary Arts program.
+Outside academia I am a 3rd-degree black belt in Taekwondo.

 For more, jump to: